Google Compute Engine Observability, Monitoring and APM

 All Google Compute Engine performance and configuration information is summarized in a single GCE Monitoring Dashboard, showing all relevant information in a single place for easy problem-solving and performance optimization.

-Google Compute Engine performance monitoring centers around service metrics and their interactions with other services or data stores.
+GCE Observability and performance monitoring centers around service metrics and their interactions with other services or data stores.
 Instana automatically identifies and collects the relevant service metrics for every running service and application in any environment, including multi-cloud and hybrid cloud.

 |Configuration Data||Performance Data||Health Signatures|